 This is not about politics.
 It’s about children.
 The new Congress is working on a plan of massive cuts to Medicaid.
 What does this have to do with kids?
 Nearly half of Medicaid recipients are children.
 No matter what your view on the role of government, I think we can all agree that it is government’s responsibility to protect the most vulnerable: sick and disabled children.
 Click here to read more.

-To schedule an interview with Mr. Levine, please contact Director of Strategic Communications Connie Cornell at firstname.lastname@example.org or (914) 831-2570.
+To schedule an interview with Mr. Levine, please contact Vice President of Strategic Communications Connie Cornell at firstname.lastname@example.org or (914) 831-2570.